NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

    hillshaded reference DEM .
 The max shade of red is 20 m difference.

-It can be seen that the banded systematic error due to jitter is gone, both in the intersection error maps and DEM differences.
+It can be seen that the banded systematic error due to jitter is gone, both in the triangulation error maps and DEM differences.
 The produced DEM still disagrees somewhat with the reference, but we believe that this is due to the reference DEM being very coarse, per plots (e) and (f) in the figure.